It will be the first official day of autumn on Tuesday 22 September. It's known as the autumn equinox.

 Equinoxes and solstices are key dates in the calendar.

-They are key dates in the journey of the Earth around the Sun.
+Equinoxes and solstices mark key moments in the Earth's journey around the Sun.

-The position of the Sun in relation to the Earth affects how long days and nights are.
+That's because the position of the Sun in relation to the Earth affects the length of days and nights.

-So, from the day of the spring equinox the day is longer than the night and from the day of the autumn equinox the night becomes longer than the day.
+From the day of the autumn equinox, the night becomes longer than the day.

-The Solstice also occurs twice a year, we have a summer solstice around the 21 June in the Northern Hemisphere and a winter solstice around the 21 December.
+In the northern hemisphere, there is a summer solstice around 21 June and a winter solstice around the 21 December.

-During the summer solstice, the sun in the middle of the day is at its highest point in the sky of the year.
-During the Winter solstice this is reversed and the noon sun is at its lowest of the year.
+During the summer solstice, in the middle of the day, the Sun is at its highest point in the sky that it will be all year.